 Regarding weather, the best time to visit Egypt is from October to April, when temperatures are at their most pleasant.
-However, December and January constitute peak tourist season, and iconic sights like the Pyramids of Giza, the Temples of Luxor and Abu Simbel can get uncomfortably crowded.
-Also, rates at Red Sea resorts are at their most expensive.
+However, December and January constitute peak tourist season, and iconic sights like the Pyramids of Giza, the Temples of Luxor, and Abu Simbel can get uncomfortably crowded.
+Also, this is when rates at Red Sea resorts are at their most expensive.

 If minimizing expense is a priority, tours and accommodation are often significantly cheaper during the hot shoulder-season months of June and September.
 Realistically, temperatures in July and August make daytime sight-seeing difficult, although the country's coastal resorts offer some respite from the summer heat.